excellarateinc/voyage-api-dotnet/MIDDLEWARE.md

 ## Custom Middleware
 Owin allows a developer to define custom middleware.
-This middleware is registered doing the startup of the application and executes in order in which it is registered.
+This middleware is registered during the startup of the application and executes in order in which it is registered.
 Launchpad has a number of custom middleware pieces that are described below.

 ### RewindResponseMiddleware